surpher/PactSwift/README.md

 This framework provides a Swift DSL for generating [Pact][pact-docs] contracts.

-It implements [Pact Specification v3][pact-specification-v3] and takes advantage of [`libpact_mock_server_ffi`][pact-reference-rust] by running it "in process".
+It implements [Pact Specification v3][pact-specification-v3] and runs the mock server "in-process".
 No need to set up any specific mock services or extra tools 🎉.

 ## Installation